txomon/python-tutorial/README.md

 ### Adding initial files to git

-Once we have created the `test-notebook.ipynb` throught the jupyter notebook, we have already something that we can start thinking about adding to the repo.
+Once we have created the `test-notebook.ipynb` through the jupyter notebook, we have already something that we can start thinking about adding to the repo.

 If we check `git status` it should show something like the following: